-An important first step in the performance process is the leader communication of the high-level performance ratings and merit input strategy for the school/unit.
+An important first step in the performance process is the leader's communication of what performance supports Exceeds Expectations and what the merit input strategy is for the school/unit.
 Manager input into staff merit decisions creates ownership of the performance management process for their staff.
 Leaders typically communicate, emphasize, and revisit the established school/unit wide priorities that should guide performance evaluation and calibration.